Automattic/woocommerce-payments/tests/e2e/README.md

 # WooCommerce Payments End-to-end tests

-E2E tests can be run locally or in Travis CI.
+E2E tests can be run locally or in GitHub Action.

 ## Setup